DFDLSchemas/IBM4690-TLOG/README.md

 There are many different types of transaction record, and the first field identifies the type.
 Some of the record types have sub-types which are identified by a subsequent field or fields.

 For performance, the record type field is treated as an initiator.
-Record sub-types are identified using a discriminator on the appropriate field.
+Record sub-types are identified using a discriminator on the appropriate field(s).

 4690 Tlogs are invariably customized by each retailer.
 To allow for this, a customization schema has been supplied which contains places where new record types or sub-types can be added.
 Additionally each record type allows extra fields at the end.
+Any unrecognized records will be parsed with an 'XX' suffix added to the name, so it is easy to search the infoset after a parse.

 The DFDL schemas for 4690 Tlog are in the 'ACE' and 'SA' folders.